-When the link fails and the primary path contains only a single link, a normal LinkBypass(PLR, NHOP) is the only option.
-Otherwise, we push the traffic back to the previous router within the primary path such that it can be deviated from different locations to the NHOP router.
-We call this structure PushBackBypass(PLR, NHOP), which starts also at the normal PLR and just visits the router previous to the outage location before heading to the NHOP router.
+Again, we push the traffic back to the previous router within the primary path such that it can be deviated from different locations to the NHOP router.
+We call this structure PushedBackBypass(PLR, NHOP), which starts also at the normal PLR and just visits the router previous to the outage location before heading tho the NHOP router.